-When you apply to us to remove your company from the Companies Register, there are some steps you need to take first so the process goes smoothly.
+When you apply to us to remove your company from the Companies Register, there are steps you need to take so the process goes smoothly.

 Who can request removal

 An application to remove a company from the register can be made by:

 - the shareholders through a special resolution, or

 - the board of directors or another person, but only if the constitution of the company:

 - allows them to, or

 - says they must apply.